 Eric, thank you for this.
 Another great video.
 Question , is change of temperature such as winter running considered a 'shock' for the body??

 Sign Upor Sign In

 The Cool Impossible: Run Beyond Limits

-Started by Martin M. in Run Form and Technique.
-Last reply by Martin M. Jul 31.
+Started by H Newsom in Run Form and Technique.
+Last reply by Jason Riff Jul 4.

 by Eric Orton